 - Avoid exaggeration.
 You are trying to convince them you are hardworking.
 Stretching the truth will only weaken your case.

-- Do not rush just trying to get to the next question.
+- Don’t rush to get to the next question.
 This undermines the entire answer.

-- Do not try to demonstrate any quality that they did not ask about in your answer.
-It takes the focus off and makes the answer vaguer.
+- Don’t try to demonstrate any quality that they did not ask about.
+It takes the focus off and makes the answer less relevant.

 Here are some examples of things people do when going above and beyond the call of duty:

 - Working overtime and/or weekends with or without being asked